 This results in a fine and six penalty points on your driving licence.
 (Three penalty points for offences committed before 1st March 2017).

-You could also be charged with careless or dangerous driving as well, which carry heavier sentences.
+You could in certain circumstances also be charged with careless or dangerous driving as well, which can carry heavier sentences.

 Our team of experienced and knowledgeable solicitors can help you in these cases too.